openaps/AndroidAPSdocs/docs/EN/Module/module.rst

 Sample Setup
 ============
 If you want to get a better impression, you might want to look at a sample setup.
+The first sample setup is quite old, but should be still up-to-date.

 .. toctree::
    :maxdepth: 1